ZerBea/wifi_laboratory/README.md

 a beautiful status output make the attack tool slow and sluggish.

-too many features make the attack tool slow and sluggish.
+too many features make an attack slow and sluggish.

 response time behavior becomes very bad on big ringbuffers.